trillium-rs/trillium/docs/src/core_concepts.md

 # Two core concepts: Conn and Handlers

-The two most important concepts in myco are the `Conn` type and the `Handler` trait.
+The two most important concepts in trillium are the `Conn` type and the `Handler` trait.
 Each `Conn` represents a single http request/response pair.